- Chapter #1: Initial setup

 - Update: this button starts the update module, which will look online for a new update of the product and – if found – deliver it to the owner.

-- Reset: this button will reset the gacha machine, wiping all the data, including options, price and all the rares.
+- Reset: this button will reset the gacha machine.

 - Archive: this button triggers a specific feature for machines which are not used anymore; by archiving, the gacha will be removed from in-world keeping all the it’s statistics and transactions accessible via the MD Labs Online Services web page.
-This will allow store owners to access and analyze the machine’s statistics, while helping them to keep their data sorted and organized.
+This will allow store owners to access and analyse the machine’s statistics, while helping them to keep their data sorted and organised.

 Chapter #3: basic usage

 The basic usage of the MD Gacha Machine is very simple: